 What is ViDA?

-VAT in the digital age (ViDA) is a set of regulations introduced by the EU Commission to update the current VAT system to adapt it for the digital age.
-It aims to ensure that VAT is collected fairly and efficiently for businesses that sell goods or services online to customers in the EU, regardless of whether they are based within or outside the EU.
+VAT in the digital age (ViDA) is a set of regulations introduced by the EU Commission to update the current VAT system for the digital era.
+Officially adopted April 14, 2015, its purpose is to ensure fair and efficient VAT collection for businesses selling goods or services to EU customers, regardless of where those businesses are based or how many borders transactions may cross.

 Why is the VAT in the Digital Age EU initiative necessary?